How Do I Deal

 "How Do I Deal" is a song by American actress Jennifer Love Hewitt from the soundtrack to the film I Still Know What You Did Last Summer.
 The song was released as a single on November 17, 1998, with an accompanying music video.
-The single became Hewitt's one and only appearance on the US Billboard Hot 100 singles chart, peaking at number 59 in a seven-week run.
-Although not a big success in America, the single reached number five in New Zealand and peaked at number eight in Australia, where it is certified gold.
+The single became Hewitt's one and only appearance on the US Billboard Hot 100 singles chart, peaking at number 59 during a seven-week run.
+Worldwide, the single reached number five in New Zealand and number eight in Australia, where it is certified gold.